 PSY 262 Neuropsychology of Mind (4 SH).
 This course surveys the contributions of psychology and neuroscience to understanding human thought and human nature.
 Particular attention is paid to scientific approaches in studying consciousness and the field of clinical neuropsychology.
-A cluster course.
-Must also register for PHI 218.

 PSY 281 Principles of Learning (4 SH).
 Analysis of the variety of mechanisms by which our behavior and our representations develop from experience.
-Prerequisite: PSY 101.
+Prerequisite: C- or better in PSY 101.